xdmushui/partner-center-sdk/develop/utilities.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-This section describes the ways that partners can use the [Partner Center](index.md) to programmatically manage utility functions.
+This section describes the ways that partners can use Partner Center to programmatically manage utility functions.

 - [Validate an address](validate-an-address.md)
 - [Get address formatting rules by market](get-market-specific-validation-data.md)